 - Applying mathematical concepts and reasoning

 - Adapting and combining method to solve problems

 What are some active learning strategies and tools?

-- Develop alternate visual representations of mathematical problems/concepts using concept maps, mind maps, chart or bubbl.us.
+- Develop alternate visual representations of mathematical problems/concepts using concept maps, mind maps, chart or us.

 - Calculate, adjust, and create varying scales, angles and perspective in art, design, or various types of media.

-- Group case studies or simulations with questions related to projections, trend analysis, or statistical analysis.
+- Work collaboratively on case studies or simulations answering questions related to projections, trend analysis, or statistical analysis.

 - Create invoices, budgets, and financial records using collaborative tools such as Google Docs.